EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Verification of a common preferred cipher suite:

-   * U lists supported cipher suites in order of preference
+   * The Initiator lists supported cipher suites in order of preference

-   * V verifies that the selected cipher suite is the first supported cipher suite
+   * The Responder verifies that the selected cipher suite is the first supported cipher suite

 * Method types and error handling.